mrtxema/covid-cat/README.md

 immunity of the following types:
 * Natural immunity after passing the disease, using data from the SARS-CoV-2 sero-Epidemiology study of the Spanish government (https://portalcne.isciii.es/enecovid19/)
-* Immunity by vaccine, according to each vaccine effectiveness and counting from the second dose
+* Immunity by vaccine, according to each vaccine effectiveness and counting after 3 weeks from the first dose

 ## License